The History

 The soil series in the Howell Mountain AVA truly create a wine’s distinction.
 Some properties of the AVA region have Tuff soil while others have Aikin Clay.
 Tuff (pronounced tuhf like the English word tough) is a type of volcanic soil; however, it is sometimes classified as a sedimentary soil—however, it’s is formed via both volcanism and sedimentation.
 Aikin Clay, which is the rarest form of Tuff soil, is what comprises the soil at our Howell Mountain Estate.
 Our Howell Mountain label color is representative of this clay.

-The 2018 Howell Mountain Estate Vintage
+The New Release- 2021 Howell Mountain Estate Vintage

 100% Howell Mountain AVA – 100% Estate Grown – 100% Certified Organically Farmed